Art-of-Coding/blog/posts/the-mods-system-of-nexus-engine.md

 One of the biggest features of Nexus Engine is its mods interface.
-The core of the engine has been designed to be abstract and extensible, while functionality is build into _mods_.
+The core of the engine has been designed to be abstract and extensible, while functionality is built into _mods_.
 Many of what can be considered _core functions_ are implemented as mods themselves!

 ## Anatomy of a Mod